rites-raj/rites-raj/README.md

 🌷 This is Riteshraj Shetage, an under-grad student from Kolhapur, Maharashtra, India.

-- 🎓 I'm currently pursuing a bachelor's degree in Statistics, and I have ambitious plans to transition into the IT field, with a specific focus on Data Science.
+- 🎓 I'm currently pursuing a bachelor's degree in Statistics, and I have ambitious plans to transition into the IT field, with a specific focus on emerging technologies like Generative AI, Machine Learning, Data Science etc.

 ## About Me